jacksonboy3615/daredevil_sentiment_analysis/README.md

 ### 🔗 Connect with Me
 If you’d like to discuss data analysis, Python, or Marvel shows 😄
-Find me on [LinkedIn](https://www.linkedin.com/in/jae-hwan-kim-274190100/) or contact me via email!
+Find me on [LinkedIn](https://www.linkedin.com/in/jae-hwan-kim-274190100/) or contact me via email: jkim3615@gmail.com!